-Graduates (Bachelor or five-year degree) in scientific disciplines (or similar), with adequate research experience and who have already attended courses at the Institute.
+Graduates (Bachelor or five-year degree) in scientific disciplines (or similar), with adequate research experience.

 The three-year course is based on the idea of “on the job training”, meaning that there will be no specific didactic activities but rather a very intense interaction between their academic experience and the practical experience that candidates will gain at the Institute.

-Each student will be placed in a research group and will be actively involved in ongoing projects, enabling them to participate in the planning, execution and evaluation of the experiments.
+Each student will be placed in a research group (monitoerd by a supervisor) and will be actively involved in ongoing projects, enabling them to participate in the planning, execution and evaluation of the experiments.
 In addition, students will attend the frequent courses and seminars.

 Applications for admission must be submitted to email@example.com by the deadline and according to the instructions in the call for applications.